mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 specVersion | Version of the MDS specification using which the response was generated. data | <ul><li>The data object is sent as JSON Web Token (JWT).</li><li>The data block will be signed using the device key.</li></ul>
 data.digitalId | <ul><li>The digital id as per the digital id definition in JWT format.</li><li>For L0 devices, the digital id will be signed using the device key.</li><li>For L1 devices, the digital id will be signed using the FTM key.</li></ul>
-data.deviceCode | A unique code given by MOSIP after successful registration data.deviceServiceVersion | MDS version data.bioType | Allowed values are "Finger", "Iris" or "Face". data.bioSubType | <ul><li>For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb", "UNKNOWN"]</li><li>For Iris: ["Left", "Right", "UNKNOWN"]</li><li>For Face: No bioSubType</li></ul>
+data.deviceCode | Same as serialNo in digital ID. data.deviceServiceVersion | MDS version
+data.bioType | Allowed values are "Finger", "Iris" or "Face". data.bioSubType | <ul><li>For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb", "UNKNOWN"]</li><li>For Iris: ["Left", "Right", "UNKNOWN"]</li><li>For Face: No bioSubType</li></ul>